• CRM & Integrations

 Regularly tracking usage shows you who is using the tool and how.
 This data helps you identify where your team is getting the most value and where they might need more support.
 High adoption is the foundation for everything else.
 It ensures the activity data flowing into your CRM is complete and accurate, which makes all your other CRM performance metrics more reliable.

-Measuring Impact on Pipeline
+Analyze the Impact on Your Pipeline

 This is where you connect automation to revenue.
 To measure the impact, you need a clear "before and after" picture of your sales pipeline.
 Start by benchmarking your key metrics before you roll out the new tool.
 Then, track them for a few months after implementation to see what’s changed.